Ontario Hunting & Fishing Stories

 Our group has varied from 4 to 9 guys and we have stayed at 6 different camps over 30 years.
 We have now stayed at Pasha Lake for over the past 15 years and I simply cannot say enough about the camp.
 It is run top notch for fisherman and hunters who want to succeed.
 The owners and staff are there to make sure you catch fish (and lots of them).
 We would not even consider another resort as long as we continue to fish the area.

-The fishing package includes all boats, motors, bait and gas.
+The fishing package includes all boats, motors and bait.
 There are boats available at many lakes and trailers if you want to go other places.
 The equipment is maintained, clean and causes us very little issues.

 Chad took over the resort in 2005 and he is by far the most experienced fisherman to run the resort.
 He will see to it that you have an incredible fishing vacation.